We may earn affiliate link compensation for products listed below.

 Cons: Limited customization options

 Push a button, have a pot.
-Ideal for the coffee traditionalist or frugal family.
+Ideal for the coffee traditionalist or frugal family (learn how to use a standard drip coffee maker here).

 Programmable Brewers